 If there is not a specialist close to where you live or a specialist who works with Columbia Pacific (also called in-network), they may have to work with the care coordination team to find you care out-of-network.
+To see an out-of-network provider, they must work with the Oregon Health Plan.
 There is no extra cost if this happens.